Charles Corbin: Danzig Crisis: last days of peace, 1939

+At 12:30 pm, Robert Coulondre, the French ambassador in Berlin, handed over the ultimatum to Ribbentrop saying France would declare war at 5 pm the same day if Germany did not end its war against Poland.
+For the first time since 1820, the House of Commons met on a Sunday.
+Chamberlain had called for a special Sunday session of the House of Commons to announce that Britain was now at war.
+Corbin was present in the visitors gallery of the House, and the MP Beverley Baxter noted that Corbin seemed calm as he watched from the gallery as "his fine, pale face is utterly impassive, his delicate hands are always still".
+Sitting next to Corbin on one side was the Polish ambassador Count Edward Raczyński, whom Baxter described as looking like a man who had not slept for the last several days.
+On the other side of Corbin sat the American ambassador Joseph P. Kennedy Sr. who had strongly supported appeasement and seemed visibly upset that war had just begun.
+Joining Kennedy were two of his sons, Joseph P. Kennedy Jr. and John F. Kennedy, who chattered with the assembled ambassadors.
+Maisky was also present in the visitor's gallery, but Baxter noted that he had become very unpopular in London on the account of the Molotov–Ribbentrop pact, and that the other ambassadors did their best to ignore him.

 From Phoney War to Fall of France

 In the fall of 1939 and the winter of 1940, Corbin was closely involved in the Anglo-French discussions about war aims.
-The French wanted to undo the Anschluss and insisted that Austria be restored, but the British were willing to accept Austria as part of Germany.
-Finally, a compromise stated that after the Allied victory, a plebiscite would be held to determine if the Austrians wanted their independence back or not.
-Both the French and the British agreed on restoring Czechoslovakia, but the British held to the frontiers imposed by the Munich Agreement and signalled a willingness to leave the Sudetenland as part of Germany, but the French wanted Czechoslovakia restored to the pre-Munich frontiers.

-However, on other issues, agreement was more possible with both the French and the British agreeing that Poland was to be restored and that all land annexed by Germany was to be returned to Poland, but the question of whatever the parts of Poland annexed by the Soviet Union were to be restored was left ambiguous, and British officials noted that most of the people in the areas annexed by the Soviets were not Polish.
-Finally, both the French and British agreed that it was not possible to make peace with Hitler, and a new government was needed in Germany, but the British were most insistent that the Allies offer lenient peace terms to post-Hitler government by arguing that a promise of a harsh peace would only drive more Germans to Hitler.
+The French wanted to undo the Anschluss, insisting that Austria be restored, but the British were willing to accept Austria as part of Germany; finally a compromise where after the Allied victory, a plebiscite would be held to determine if the Austrians wanted their independence back or not.
+Both the French and the British agreed on restoring Czechoslovakia, but the British held to the frontiers imposed by the Munich Agreement, signaling a willingness to leave the Sudetenland as part of Germany while the French wanted Czechoslovakia restored to the pre-Munich frontiers.
+However, on other issues, agreement was more possible with both the French and British agreeing that Poland was to be restored and all of the land annexed by Germany was to be returned to Poland, through the question of whatever the parts of Poland annexed by the Soviet Union were to be restored was left ambiguous with British officials noting that most of the people in the areas annexed by the Soviets were not Polish.
+Finally, both the French and British agreed that it was not possible to make peace with Hitler, and a new government was needed in Germany, through the British were most insistent that the Allies offer lenient peace terms to post-Hitler government, arguing that a promise of a harsh peace would only drive more Germans to Hitler.